Year 4

 RE

-During Summer 1, we will be looking at Christianity and the Kingdom of God.
-We will be considering the question -When Jesus left, what was the impact of Pentecost?
+During Autumn 1, we will be looking at Christianity and The Gospel.
+We will be considering the question -‘What kind of world did Jesus want?’

-In Summer 2, we will be focusing on Judaism and Passover.
-We will be considering the key question– How important is it for Jewish people to do what God asks them to do?
+In Autumn 2, we will be focusing on Christianity – Incarnation.
+We will be considering the key question – ‘What is the Trinity?’

 PSHE